 Adjudicators will be able to submit the Determination to the Parties by clicking on the second step of the progress bar “Submit to Parties” and pressing the “Submit to Parties” button (Refer to Figure 10 below).
 The Parties will receive an email advising them that the Determination is available on ODACC’s Custom System.

-The Determination can be downloaded from the Determination screen by clicking on the link that appears in the box called “Link to Determination” (as shown at Figure 9 above).
+The Determination can be downloaded from the Determination page by clicking on the link that appears in the box called “Link to Determination” (as shown at Figure 9 above).

 Step 5: Certified Copy of Determination